Adneem/bhowmick-archives/content/english/archive/communication_01.md

 description: "A series of letters exchanged between Naresh Bhowmick and Dr. Triguna Sen regarding Calcutta Corporation politics and the Progressive Citizens' Bloc."
 ---

 This document contains a fascinating political correspondence from March 1965 between Naresh Bhowmick and Dr. Triguna Sen, who was the Rector of Jadavpur University at the time.
+Dr. Sen was also a former Education Minister for the Goverment of India.
+He was also a Mayor of Calcutta Corporation for some time.

 The exchange includes:
 - A critical letter from Naresh Bhowmick accusing Dr. Sen of political opportunism regarding the upcoming Calcutta Corporation election and his involvement with the "Progressive Citizens' Bloc" (P.C.B.).